The application process is now closed!

 and two leading agricultural research institutes:

-• NIAB-EMR's research has focused for more than 100 years on sustainable food production, high produce quality, safeguarding ecology and the environment.
+- NIAB research has focused for more than 100 years on sustainable food production, high produce quality, safeguarding ecology and the environment.
 Our research includes cutting edge fundamental study, translational research, and novel commercial applications.
 We are tackling challenges of climate change, food security, food chain quality and water/fertiliser use efficiency, to optimise economic and environmental sustainability of production.
 By exploring interactions between crops, pests, and beneficial/pathogenic microbes in everchanging environment we aim to develop ecology driven management practices.
 Using cutting-edge molecular biology, bioinformatics, and conventional breeding we are developing improved crop varieties to answer the challenges of the future.
-For more information about NIAB-EMR please contact: This email address is being protected from spambots.
-You need JavaScript enabled to view it.
+For more information about NIAB please contact:

 Interdisciplinary study allows for synthesis of ideas and the synthesis of characteristics from many disciplines.
 At the same time, it addresses students' individual differences and helps to develop important, transferable skills.